-NASIRA uses guarantees to allow local banks to on-lend to underserved entrepreneurs.
-It targets portfolios consisting of loans to young, female and migrant entrepreneurs (including refugees, returnees and internally displaced people).
-The goal of these guarantees is to allow local banks to provide loans to groups they normally perceive as too risky.
+NASIRA is a risk sharing facility for local financial institutions.
+It offers a portfolio guarantee to stimulate lending to underserved segments.
+The goal is to allow local financial institutions to provide loans to groups they normally perceive as too risky.
+It targets portfolios consisting of loans to young, female, COVID-19 affected and migrant entrepreneurs (including refugees, returnees and internally displaced people).
 By so-called ‘risk-sharing’ NASIRA reduces the perceived and real risks of lending to vulnerable and underserved parts of the population.
-It enables and stimulates financing needed for people who want to grow their (micro) business.
+It enables and stimulates financing needed for microenterprises and SMEs who want to grow their business.

 If you have questions about NASIRA, please contact: firstname.lastname@example.org